-This is the car that started it all.
+This is the car considered by many to be the first muscle car.
 The car that got around the General Motors ban of putting big engines in their smaller cars.
 The 1964 Pontiac GTO or, to give its proper title, the 1964 Pontiac Tempest LeMans with GTO package.

-Based on the Ferrari 250 GTO, this is how the Pontiac GTO or Gran Turismo Omologato was born.
-It could deliver too.
+An idea, inspired by the Ferrari 250 GTO, was to give us the Pontiac GTO or Gran Turismo Omologato.
+Not just a name and good looks – it would deliver too!
 It could achieve 0-60 in 6.6 seconds and do the quarter mile in 14.8 seconds.

 Inside, as well as the bucket seat interior, you also got a GTO emblem above the glove box and a engine-turned dash insert.

-Rather than the standard 3-speed manual transmission that came with the GTO package, the original buyer of this car opted for the 4-speed manual transmission which would have cost $188 extra.
+Rather than the standard 3-speed manual transmission that came with the GTO package, the original buyer of this car opted for the Jetaway automatic transmission which would have cost $199 extra.

 There were 6,644 convertible Tempest LeMans cars ordered with the GTO option for the 1964 model year.
 It was by far the best seller of the 3 models available with that option.
 Base price was $3,061.

 This ’64 GTO is currently for sale on eBay. (follow the link for even more photos)